fleetdm/fleet/docs/Using-Fleet/FAQ.md

 ## Can I audit actions taken in Fleet?

-The [REST API `activities` endpoint](https://fleetdm.com/docs/using-fleet/rest-api#activities) provides a full breakdown of actions taken on packs, queries, policies, and teams (Available in Fleet Premium) through the UI, the REST API, or `fleetctl`.
+The [REST API `activities` endpoint](https://fleetdm.com/docs/using-fleet/rest-api#activities) provides a full breakdown of actions taken on queries, policies, and teams (Available in Fleet Premium) through the UI, the REST API, or `fleetctl`.

 ## How often is the software inventory updated?